Scientific Name

 Description

-Aloe dorotheae is an eye-catching succulent that forms rosettes of shiny yellowish-green leaves that turn orange-red in full sun.
+Aloe dorotheae is an eye-catching succulent that forms rosettes of shiny, yellowish-green leaves, which turn orange-red in full sun.
 It can grow up to 12 inches (30 cm) tall and freely produce offsets, forming large clumps of rosettes growing on sprawling or decumbent stems.
 The leaves are thick, fleshy, and recurved, with teeth along the margins and often with some white spots.

-The flowers are tubular, orange-red, or yellow with green tips.
-They appear on usually unbranched flower stalks that can grow up to 2 feet (60 cm) long in winter.
+The flowers are tubular, ranging from orange-red to yellow with green tips.
+They appear in winter on usually unbranched flower stalks that can grow up to 2 feet (60 cm) long.

 How to Grow and Care for Aloe dorotheae